-I’m proud to announce that Audio Footnote is now available!
-Now you can finally record voice notes while listening to your audiobooks and podcasts on your iPhone or iPod Touch.
+I’m proud to announce that iPowerBuddy is now available at Amazon!
+Now you can finally keep all your devices charged like your iPhone or iPod Touch or iPad.

 A couple of weeks ago I had the privilege of seeing Gerald Buckley, founder of Grocio, speak about his experience building his web startup, Grocio at OpenBeta.
 While the talk was fantastic, I must admit I am more juiced about what his website actually does and how it will help my family and me get by in these tough economic times.